-Other information

-- ▶ Special security requirements apply in Federal/State regulation to the storage, packaging and handling of radioactive materials. - Regulation may include restriction on package size and quantities stored. - Store in an approved storage area and ensure that packages are appropriately labelled as required by relevant legislation. - ▶ Keep locked up at all times.
+Catalogue number: 100 59-1 100 59-1 Thorium (100μg/mL in 2% HNO3) Version No: 3.3 Other information Conditions for safe stora Special security requirements apply in Federal/State regulation to the storage, packaging and handling of radioactive materials.
+Regulation may include restriction on package size and quantities stored.
+Store in an approved storage area and ensure that packages are appropriately labelled as required by relevant legislation.
+Keep locked up at all times.
+Suitable container For packaging of radioisotopes.

-Conditions for safe storage, including any incompatibilities

-Suitable container

-For packaging of radioisotopes.

 Packaging should be designed and finished so that external surfaces are free of protruding features and can be easily decontaminated.
 The outer layer of packaging should be designed so as to prevent the collection and retention of water.

-Many international standards, relating to correct package type and design, are in force and should be observed when repacking the contents of the original
+Many international standards, relating to correct package type and design, are in force and should be observed when repacking the contents of the original containers.
+Storage incompatibility Avoid strong bases.

-Storage incompatibility

-Avoid strong bases.